keboola/storage-api-cli/README.md

 Simply export the table to `table.csv`:

 ```
-docker run --volume=/home/my-user/my-data:/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
+docker run --volume=$("pwd"):/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
 export-table in.c-main.table /data/table.csv
 ```

-*Please note, that the Docker container can only access folders within the container, so you need to mount local folder.
+*Please note that the Docker container can only access folders within the container, so you need to mount local folder.
-In the example above, the local folder `/home/my-user/my-data` is mounted as `/data` into the container.
+In the example above, the local folder `$("pwd")` (replaced by the absolute path on runtime) is mounted as `/data` into the container.
-The table is then exported to this folder.*
+The table is then accessible in this this folder.
+The same approach applies for all other commands working with local files.*

 Export columns `Name` and `Id`:

 ```
-docker run --volume=/home/my-user/my-data:/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
+docker run --volume=$("pwd"):/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
 export-table in.c-main.table /data/table.csv --columns=Name --columns=Id
 ```

 Export first 100 rows:

 ```
-docker run --volume=/home/my-user/my-data:/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
+docker run --volume=$("pwd"):/data quay.io/keboola/storage-api-cli --token=your_sapi_token \
 export-table in.c-main.table /data/table.csv --limit=1
 ```
 (note: sorting is not defined and depends on the storage backend)